oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 regular expressions as the operator will already have privilege in any namespace.

-Customers who deploy the operator in Kubernetes clusters that run unrelated workloads will likely not want to use enable this option.
+Customers who deploy the operator in Kubernetes clusters that run unrelated workloads will likely not want to use this option.

 If `enableClusterRoleBinding` is `false` and you select namespaces that the operator will manage using label selectors or a regular expression, then the Helm release will only include